 This depends on the complexity of the case and the value of the claim.
-According to the 2009 Judicial and Court Statistics published by the Ministry of Justice, unitary actions proceeding in the County Court (excluding certain small claims which are fasttracked), on average, took 48 weeks from the issue of proceedings until trial.
+According to the 2010 Judicial and Court Statistics published by the Ministry of Justice, unitary actions proceeding in the County Court (excluding certain small claims which are fast-tracked), on average, took 50 weeks from the issue of proceedings until trial.
 Equivalent statistics are not available for High Court actions, but these cases are generally more complicated and therefore take longer to come to trial.
 Complex group actions may take many years to come to trial.
 For example, in the third generation, oral contraceptives litigation it took approximately six and a half years from the issue of the first proceedings until judgment.
 In all cases, delay is largely a result of the conduct of the parties and is not inherent in the court system.
-Delays may also occur in publicly funded group litigation as regular reviews of the case carried out by the Legal Services Commission can lead to funding being revoked and the case being delayed while this decision is submitted to an appeal process (which can then result in funding being restored, and the action once again proceeding) - see further the answer to question 7.3 below.